chimera-linux/chimera-linux.github.io/_docs/installation/boot.md

 ---
 layout: book
 title: Booting
-section: 2.1.2
+section: 2.3
 ---

-Once you have prepared your removable media, you can boot from it.
-All our live images use GRUB as the bootloader.
+Once you have prepared your media, you can boot from it.
+The boot will vary depending on the image type you have used.
+Live images use the GRUB bootloader.
+Device-specific images may use their own bootloaders, but typically it is U-Boot.

-## Hardware specifics
+## ISO images

 ### UEFI systems